Scratchboard: Artists

 Illustrators who have worked in the scratchboard medium include Michael McCurdy, Peter Blake, Virgil Finlay, John Schoenherr, Jos Sances, Sven Rayen and Scott McKowen.
-The comics artist Jacques Tardi used scratchboard to illustrate Jules Verne's science fiction in the style of 19th century woodcuts. illustrated in scratchboard the adult non-fiction book, Why Fish Don't Exist by Lulu Miller.
+The comics artist Jacques Tardi used scratchboard to illustrate Jules Verne's science fiction in the style of 19th century woodcuts.
+Illustrated in scratchboard is the adult non-fiction book, Why Fish Don't Exist by Lulu Miller.

 In 2011, the International Society of Scratchboard Artists was launched to help promote scratchboard art, and to educate the public about the medium.
 The organization holds an annual exhibition of scratchboard art.